 Sadly, the TCG hasn’t been published in English for years.
 Still, you can easily get your hands on the rules: Fantasy Flight has always been generous about distributing copies of their rules for free, which I think is admirable.
 The more recent, Break of Dawn rules can be found here, and on a related note, here is a FAQ/errata published on the old forums, though be aware the FAQ may be for the original ruleset.
 Unfortunately, I can’t find the link to the pre-Break of Dawn ruleset link any longer, but if you’re curious, I do have a PDF if anyone wants to request it.

 To get us started, I’m going to touch on someone we’ve already seen here in the KH Retrospective: Audrey Wasilewski, whom we saw as the voice of Turk in KH1.
-Of course, Turk and all of Deep Jungle do not appear in KH2, so I can’t imagine she was being credited for archive footage, so what was she brought in to do?
+Of course, Turk and all of Deep Jungle do not appear in KH2, even in flashback, so I can’t imagine she was being credited for archive footage, so what was she brought in to do?
 The great mystery of this appendix.
-But that’s that, and let’s get on to new faces.
+But that’s all I can do for the moment, so let’s get on to new faces.

 We’ll be going alphabetically by surname from this point on, meaning we start with A. J. Buckley, whom CSI: NY fans will know as Adam Ross.
 For a Disney connection, he’s Nash in The Good Dinosaur (and Disney Infinity) and has also appeared in recurring roles in Supernatural/Ghostfacers (Ed Zeddmore), Justified (Danny Crowe) and a few Marvel animated productions, which didn’t belong to Disney at the time.

 Paul Butcher is a musician as well as an actor, and as an actor he’s known for a few minor but recurring roles in King of the Hill and Zoey 101, and later in the web series MyMusic.
 For a Disney connection he appears in Meet the Robinsons as Stanley.
 His IMDb bio also credits him as a young Bruce Banner in future Disney property, The Incredible Hulk film.
-I see no reason to disbelieve this, but sadly IMDb doesn’t actually credit him, or anyone else for that matter, in the role as young Bruce.
+I see no reason to disbelieve this, but sadly IMDb doesn’t actually credit anybody in the role of young Bruce!
 Does anyone know if it can clear up the matter?

-You might know Courtnee Draper, the voice of Elizabeth in BioShock Infinite, and I don’t need to say much more than that.
+You might know Courtnee Draper, the voice of Elizabeth in BioShock Infinite.
 She’s also got a Disney connection as the voice of Marvel’s White Tiger, and a Square Enix as Clemente in FFType-0.
 Besides her prominent and recent video game roles, she’s also known for appearing in The Jersey for five years at the turn of the millennium.

 You might also already know Bob Joles!
 As I post this in January 2017, we’re just one game away from my Marathon Journal coverage of Dirge of Cerberus, where he appears as the voice of Grimoire Valentine, and we’ll be seeing him again in Kingdom Hearts in Birth by Sleep, where he’s the voice of Sneezy the Dwarf.
 Since I’ve already written his bio for those two games, I think I’ll hold off on him here!

 J. P. Manoux seems to have a knack for landing recurring roles in live action TV shows, appearing in, among others, Phil of the Future, ER, Community and Veep.
-He also had an incredibly curious recurring role in Reno 911! as “Naked Armenian.”
-Voice acting seems to be an aside for him, but his one prominent voice acting role is a Disney one, playing the role of Kuzco in most spinoffs, including Emperor’s New School.
+He also had an incredibly curious recurring credit in Reno 911! as “Naked Armenian.”
+Voice acting seems to be an aside for him, but his one prominent voice acting role is a Disney one, playing the role of Kuzco in most Emperor’s New Groove spinoffs, including Emperor’s New School.

 Hm… Bob Joles, J. P. Manoux, and don’t forget Rosalyn Landor.
 These are all actors with assigned Disney roles.
 I think we can see how they got called in to do a bit part in KH2, since they probably knew the same casting agents and were maybe just standing around the recording studio on the right day, but how curious!